 If the Biden EPA plans to promulgate new revisions to the LCR, it must decide whether to delay the Trump rule’s effective date.
 The revised rule is currently scheduled to go into effect on March 16, 2021.
 The Biden EPA can delay that date in order to reconsider the rule, i.e., drafting proposed revisions that will then go through the notice-and-comment rulemaking process.
 However, the delay must be reasonable and follow the relevant requirements under the Administrative Procedure Act.
 If EPA were to delay the revised rule’s effective date, the previous rule would remain in effect, including the 14-year timeline for lead service line replacement.
 EPA must therefore weigh the administrative costs of delaying the revised rule, including the lost benefits that would come from implementing the rule’s improved transparency and public education requirements, against the public health impacts of allowing the revised rule to take effect and the deceleration of lead service line replacement.

 Finally, while many have urged Democrats in Congress to liberally use the Congressional Review Act (CRA) to revoke Trump-era regulations, this should not be used for the revised LCR.
 Under the CRA, a rule published within the last 60 legislative days does not take effect if Congress passes a resolution of disapproval signed by the President.
 Invoking the CRA may be appropriate to disapprove rules that restrict EPA’s regulatory authority or pose imminent threats to human health or the environment.
 However, given that the revised LCR does not limit EPA’s authority and is not substantially worse than the original rule, using the CRA could create more problems than it solves by creating uncertainty regarding EPA’s ability to issue “substantially similar” regulations in the future.
 Using the CRA on the revised LCR would also take up valuable legislative resources at the start of the Biden term.
-Thus, EPA should focus its efforts on getting the most it can out of the revised rule’s emphasis on transparency, education and treatment, while using notice-and-comment rulemaking to reduce the MCL, introduce lower health-based action levels, accelerate lead service line replacement nationwide, and increase testing requirements in schools.
+Thus, EPA should focus its efforts on getting the most it can out of the revised rule’s emphasis on transparency, education and treatment, while using notice-and-comment rulemaking to reduce the trigger level, introduce lower, health-based action levels, accelerate lead service line replacement nationwide, and increase testing requirements in schools.

 42 U.S.C. §300g–1(b)(1)(A)(i)-(iii).